-Rara Lake is Nepal’s largest freshwater lake located in the far west corner in the Mugu district.
-Although off the beaten path it is accessible by several modes of transportation with options to fit every time table and trekking desires.
+Rara Lake is Nepal’s largest freshwater lake located in the far west corner of the Mugu district.
+Although off the beaten path it is accessible by several modes of transportation with options to fit every timetable and trekking desire.

 The city of Nepalgunj, a fairly good sized gateway to this area is the beginning point of your adventure, as there is no direct flight from Kathmandu to Rara lake.
 Below is an outline country map to help orient you.